opencast/opencast/CONTRIBUTING.md

 Issue Tracker
 -------------

-Opencast uses [Jira](https://opencast.jira.com) for tracking issues.
-Each pull request should be accompanied by a ticket in Jira.
+Opencast uses [GitHub](https://github.com/opencast/opencast/issues) for tracking issues.
+Each pull request should be accompanied by a ticket in GitHub.
 The issue identifier should also be used in the title of the pull request and the commit message.

 Bug Fixes and Feature